run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     Then run: `kubectl apply -f resourcequota.yaml`

     !!!
 Important
-        GKE has only been tested with GPU Operator version 1.11.1 and up
+        * Run:ai on GKE has only been tested with GPU Operator version 1.11.1 and up.
+        * The above only works for Run:ai 2.7.16 and above.

 === "RKE"
     Install the __NVIDIA GPU Operator__ as discussed [here](https://thenewstack.io/install-a-nvidia-gpu-operator-on-rke2-kubernetes-cluster/){target=_blank}.